zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 The extinguisher sought to raise the flag of the mathew Dhamma to compile the burning.
 Therefore Maharshi name.
-Mahatyu Sathipattaya Award Chief Mahatyu Yadhi Footages Gentlemen Powers Mathews Bocentralis Lady's Octangal Way The Gentleman sought the purposed Nirvana.
+Mahatyu Sathipattaya Award Chief Mahatyu Yadhi Footages Gentlemen Powers Mathews Bocentralis Lady's Octangal Way The Gentleman sought the purposed Nibbana.
 Hence the name “Maharshi”.
 Where is the Buddha, where is the Buddha, where is the Buddha, and where is the Buddha, and the Greatest God Where and where are the human beings sought by the creatures.
 Laddenui Maharshi name.